CharlesLiuyx/BlogComment/README.md

-To save the comment in blog using Gitment
+To save the comment in blog using Gittalk.